Should I Give my Dog Medication to Modify their Behavior?

 Final thoughts

 It took me a long time to come around to the idea of using meditation to assist in training dogs.
-I personally had a bad experience with medication and that clouded my judgement for some time.
+I personally had a bad experience with psychiatric medication and that clouded my judgement for some time.
 However, I am always willing to put my preconceived notions aside to do what is best for the dog.
 I’m always looking for new ways to better my practice and support my clients.
 A few years ago I decided to dive deep into the research around these drugs and I am glad I did.
 They have become a really important part of my program for some of my toughest clients.
 I still stay up to date with the newest research and I can recommend specific vets in the Boston area who are able to responsibly give a second opinion and prescribe these medications if needed.